beckermr/des-test-data/README.md

-# des-y3-test-data
+# des-test-data
-a single Y3 single epoch image for use in CI testing
+a single epoch image for use in CI testing

 It is located at